rcgsheffield/sheffield_hpc/stanage/software/apps/jupyter.rst

 | node002                                              | 10.10.1.2                                            |
 +------------------------------------------------------+------------------------------------------------------+

-For example step 7  of the ``Installing and Running Jupyter Notebooks`` section was launched in worker nodeoo2, the command would be :
+For example, if we launched Jupyter on interactive node002 then the command would be :

 .. code-block:: bash